 When we beach camp we bring a huge container of baby powder and sprinkle it on the mat outside.
 This helps remove sand from the bottoms of our feet so it doesn't make it into our sleeping bags.
 It also works to get sand out of your kid's scalp and your baby's diaper area.

 Stay Clean with a Tarp

-We always put a tarp under the tent to help protect it.
+After many years of tent camping we have always put a tarp under the tent to help protect it.
 Recently we learned not only to put an older tarp underneath but to keep a nice tarp for the inside of the tent.
 This protects the floor and makes it fast to clean when packing up.
 It also gives the feeling of wall to wall carpet in the tent.
 Why didn't someone tell me this years ago?